oizovita/item-api/README.md

 # Item API

 This is a simple API built with PHP that allows users to manage items.
-The API provides endpoints for creating, retrieving, updating, and deleting items.

 ## Table of Contents